 Training is not a one-size-fits-all scenario.
 Your training routine might be light years apart from someone else, and that’s exactly what should be expected.
 After all, you are looking for observable results for you.
-That’s not going to happen by following a training routine that doesn’t remotely resemble your goals, or that has your body type in mind.
+That’s not going to happen by just ripping into a battle rope workout like the guy getting jacked up above.
+You need to follow a training routine that does everything possible to help you accomplish your goals, and that has your body type in mind.

 Training is all about setting reasonable goals, and working toward accomplishing those goals.
 An overall realistic approach to training is a vital piece of the puzzle here, otherwise you’ll be stetting yourself up for disappointment or failure.